 Is your child British?

 A child may be British by birth.
-A child might be a British citizen if they were born in the UK on or after 1 July 2006 to a mother or father who is British or who has settled status (Indefinite Leave to Remain or EU Permanent Residence).
+A child might be a British citizen if they were born in the UK on or after 1 July 2006 to a mother or father who is British or who had settled status .
 If the child was born in the UK before 1 July 2006, to a British or settled mother, or a British or settled father who was married to the mother or later marries the mother, they might also be a British citizen.

 A child may also be British by descent.
 That means they were born outside of the UK, but may have acquired the right to British citizenship through their parents.